A quick overview over Florence

 Accommodation in Florence

 Florence is one of the most visited cities around the world.
-It offers many different types of accommodations: Florence bed and breakfast overlooking the major monuments, hotels close to the train station, farmhouses on Florence hills.
+It offers many different types of accommodations: bed and breakfasts overlooking the major monuments, hotels close to the train station, farmhouses on Florence hills.
 Whether you decide staying in Florence city center or in the surrounding Florence hills you can find the perfect accommodation for you and experience the traditional Florentine hospitality.